-25. Prior to the submission of or concurrently with the submission of any Reserved Matters application, a Detailed Green Infrastructure and Landscape Design and Mitigation Strategy Plan at a 1:500 scale based on topographical and tree survey base information, with the new POS, greenways and the features they contain (e.g. SUDS) shown together with all existing and proposed structure planting and location of the proposed rain gardens, shall be submitted to and approved in writing by the Local Planning Authority.
+25. Prior to the submission of or concurrently with the submission of any Reserved Matters application, a Detailed Green Infrastructure and Landscape Design and Mitigation Strategy Plan at a 1:500 scale based on topographical and tree survey base information, with the new POS, greenways and the features they contain (eg SUDS) shown together with all existing and proposed structure planting and location of the proposed rain gardens, shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the agreed details.